Frano Violich is Principal of Kennedy & Violich Architecture based in Boston, USA.

-He has directed the winning competition projects for the University of Pennsylvania Law School (2012); the Clemson School of Architecture (2007), Charleston, SC; and the Internationale Bauaustellung’s (IBA) Smart Materials Housing Program in Hamburg, Germany (2012).
-He was a co-recipient of the Emerging Architects Award and Young Architects Award from the Architectural League of New York with his partner Sheila Kennedy and has had his work exhibited at the Cooper Hewitt National Design Museum; International Rotterdam Biennale; Vitra Design Museum in Germany; San Francisco Museum of Modern Art (SF MoMA); and the Museum of Modern Art (MoMA) in New York City.
+He has directed the winning competition projects for the University of Pennsylvania Law School (2012); Clemson School of Architecture, Charleston, SC (2007); and the Internationale Bauaustellung’s (IBA) Smart Materials Housing Program in Hamburg, Germany (2012).
+He was a co-recipient of the Emerging Architects Award and Young Architects Award from the Architectural League of New York with Sheila Kennedy and has had his work exhibited at the Cooper Hewitt National Design Museum; International Rotterdam Biennale; Vitra Design Museum in Germany; San Francisco Museum of Modern Art (SF MoMA); and the Museum of Modern Art (MoMA) in New York City.

 He was elected to the American Institute of Architects National College of Fellows (2008), and has held private shows at MassMoca, North Adams, MA; Max Protech Gallery, New York City; Phillip Bonafont Gallery, San Francisco; and his work is in the permanent collection of the Museo de Arte Contemporanea, Merida, Mexico.